alpinaro/Contextures-with-Robot-Framework/README.md

 ## About

-This framework is built with Robot Framework and Selenium for UI testing of a web applications HTML table and file download link.
+This framework is built with Robot Framework and Selenium for UI testing of a web application's HTML table and file download link.

 The framework is designed to be scalable so that new tests and functions can be easily added later.